taoensso/telemere/README.md

 ## Community

-My plan for Telemere is to offer a **stable core of limited scope**, then to focus on making it as easy for the **community** to write additional stuff like handlers, middleware, and utils.
+My plan for Telemere is to offer a **stable core of limited scope**, then to focus on making it as easy for the **community** to write additional stuff like handlers, transforms, and utils.

 See [here](../../wiki/8-Community) for community resources.